aws-powertools/powertools-lambda-python/docs/core/logger.md

     ---8<-- "examples/logger/src/append_and_remove_keys.json"
     ```

-For log records originating from powertools `Logger`, the `name` attribute will be the same as `service`, for log records coming from standard library logger, it will be the name of the logger (i.e. what was used as name argument to `logging.getLogger`).
+For log records originating from Powertools `Logger`, the `name` attribute will be the same as `service`, for log records coming from standard library logger, it will be the name of the logger (i.e. what was used as name argument to `logging.getLogger`).

 **What's the difference between `append_keys` and `extra`?**